lindseystead/foodbank-checkin-portfolio/README.md

 1. **Download the sample CSV file**: [`docs/sample-appointments.csv`](docs/sample-appointments.csv)
 2. **Update the dates**: Change all `Pick Up Date` values to match **today's date** (format: `YYYY-MM-DD @ HH:MM AM/PM`)
    - Example: If today is November 7, 2025, change `2025-04-14 @ 9:00 AM` to `2025-11-07 @ 9:00 AM`
-   - The system validates check-ins based on today's date, so appointments must be for today
+   - The system validates check-ins based on today's date, so appointments must be for today to populate the check-ins for that day and it must be during the correct hours for the system validation work
 3. **Upload to Admin Dashboard**: Log in to the admin dashboard and upload the updated CSV file
 4. **Test Client Check-In**: Use the phone numbers and last names from the CSV to test the client check-in flow